ros-controls/roadmap/design_drafts/hardware_status.md

 Let's discuss this in slightly more detail.

+## 0. Note on Terminology
+- Hardware Component: A Hardware Interface written for a Single Component, currently can be of form `System`, `Actuator` or `Sensor`, and have multiple sub-components.
+    - Ex - "pal_arm"
+- Device: A sub-component of a Hardware Component.
+    - Ex - "base_motor"

 ## 1. The Idea: Structured vs. Unstructured

 The core idea is to split status reporting into two complementary parts.

 1.  **Structured, Standards-Based Status:**
-    - A fixed set of fields covering \~80% of common hardware needs-machine-readable, reliable, and directly consumable by controllers, watchdogs, automation tools and even for us internally.
+    - A fixed set of fields covering \~80% of common hardware needs - machine-readable, reliable, and directly consumable by controllers, watchdogs, automation tools and even for us internally.
     - A collection of status messages, where each message type corresponds to a specific industry standard (e.g., `CANopenState`), providing a machine-readable and reliable format.
-    - A hardware interface populates only the status blocks relevant to it within a single, component-specific message, aggregates it into one message, covering the common hardware needs for controllers, watchdogs, and automation tools.
+    - A device in a hardware component populates only the status blocks relevant to it within a single, device-specific message(`HardwareDeviceStatus`), aggregates it into one message(`HardwareStatus`) which containes all the devices in the hardware, covering the common hardware needs for controllers, watchdogs, and automation tools.

 2.  **Unstructured Status:**
     - A free-form array of key/value diagnostics for everything else-geared toward logs, dashboards, and human inspection only.